-The Santa Ana Police Department will be conducting a DUI/Drivers License checkpoint on Saturday, December 15th, 2012.
+Police Department will be conducting a DUI/Drivers License checkpoint on Friday, November 23rd, 2012.
 It will begin at 7:30PM and is scheduled to conclude at 1:30AM.
-It will be conducted in the area of 2100 N. Main Street, Santa Ana, CA.
+It will be conducted in the area of 2100 W. McFadden Avenue, in the City of Santa Ana.

 The primary purpose of a DUI Checkpoint is to deter impaired driving, not to increase arrests.
 All too often, members of our community are senselessly injured or killed on local roadways by impaired drivers.
 This DUI/Drivers License checkpoint is an effort to reduce those tragedies, as well as ensuring drivers have a valid driver’s license.
 The DMV reports that unlicensed drivers are 4.9 times more likely to cause a fatal crash than a licensed driver.

 The checkpoint will be staffed by officers trained in the detection of alcohol and drug impairment to provide on-the-spot assessments of drivers suspected of alcohol or drug impairment.
 All checkpoints are conducted in accordance with the guidelines for DUI checkpoint operations outlined in the California Supreme Court decision, Ingersoll v.
 Palmer.